CHARTER OF THE AUDIT COMMITTEE

 Statement of Principles

-The Audit Committee (the “Committee”) of the Board of Directors (the “Board”) of Altaba Inc. (the “Fund”) is required to pre-approve all audit and permitted non-audit engagements and relationships between the Fund and its independent auditors to provide any non-prohibited services to the Fund, including the fees and other compensation to be paid to the independent auditors (unless an exception is available under Rule 2‑01 of Regulation S‑X).
+Under the Sarbanes-Oxley Act of 2002 (the "SOX Act"), the Audit Committee of the Board of Directors of the Fund is responsible for the appointment, compensation and oversight of the work of any independent auditors (including its affiliates) to the Fund.
+The Audit Committee of the Board of Directors (the “Board”) of the Fund is required to pre-approve all audit and permitted non-audit engagements and relationships between the Fund and its independent auditors to provide any non-prohibited services to the Fund, including the fees and other compensation to be paid to the independent auditors (unless an exception is available under Rule 2-01 of Regulation S-X).
 These Audit Committee Pre-Approval Policies and Procedures for Non-Audit Services (the “Policies”) are intended to ensure that the provision of such services does not impair the auditors’ independence.
 Unless a type of service to be provided by the independent auditor is pre-approved in accordance with the terms of these Policies, it will require specific pre-approval by the Audit Committee or by any member of the Audit Committee to which pre-approval authority has been delegated.

 These Policies describe the Audit, Audit-Related, Tax and All Other services that have been pre-approved.
 The term of any such pre-approval is 12 months from the date of pre-approval, unless the Audit Committee specifically provides for a different period.
 The Audit Committee may, from time to time, modify the nature of the services pre-approved, the aggregate level of fees pre-approved or both.
 The Audit Committee hereby directs that these Policies, a list of the pre-approved services, and all pre-approval documents be maintained with the books and records of the Fund.